AnyBlok/anyblok-book/en/03_blok/04_mixins.md

 ### Add a unittest

-In the following test we make sure as asked by our customer that ``edit_date`` field is properly updated after we change room information.
+In the following test we make sure as wanted by our customer that ``edit_date`` field is properly updated after a change occurs for a room.

 ```python
 #File: rooms_booking/room/tests/test_room.py